Quick Links

 About

-Camp Koinonia is an outdoor education program that strived to serve approximately 100 campers each year whos ages 7-21 who have multiple disabilities.
-The program was developed in 1977 at Virginia Tech as part of a class with the primary purpose of providing a meaningful, experiential learning opportunity for university students while involving children and young adults, some with severe disabilities, in outdoor activities that they would not be able to do otherwise.
-A class of about 200 UT students attends a three-hour class every Thursday in preparation for their week at camp.
+Camp Koinonia is an outdoor education program that serves campers ages 7-21 with multiple disabilities.
+The program was developed in 1977 at Virginia Tech as part of a class with the primary purpose of providing a meaningful, experiential learning opportunity for university students while involving youth and young adults, some with severe disabilities, in outdoor activities that they would not be able to participate in otherwise.
+This service-learning and experiential education opportunity continues to be available to University of Tennessee students across campus.
+A three credit-hour class meets every Thursday in the spring to prepare for their week at camp.
 During the first year of the program, a counselor/camper duo submitted the winning name for the program – Camp Koinonia.
 Koinonia (“kwan-a-nee-yah”) comes from the Greek and means “fellowship” and “caring community.”
 Since that time the purpose and mission of Camp Koinonia has been to provide a “caring community” for our campers in a sense of true “fellowship.”
 It is also said of Camp Koinonia that this is “an experience that will last a lifetime,” which has proven true for hundreds of individuals over the years.

 Our Goals